Manuel-Steinberg/Audit/Design.md

 - [ ] use labels for every input field
 - [ ] use neutral color for neutral actions, e.g. Cancel button
 - [ ] use tranparency instead of greyout disabled buttons
+- [ ] keep a good contrast always
 - [ ] use color-palettes (max.
 5)
 - [ ] use font-palettes (max.
 2)
 - [ ] use less _border_
 - [ ] Less animations / moving objects
+- [ ] use color variants of your product as background

 ## External Resources: